Smart dolls with style want to make coding more fun for girls

 Fortunately, no inanimate objects, motorized or otherwise, are dinged or cracked.
 However, I need to reassess the code that directed the scooter to attack my former classmates with such zest.

 The doll is named Maria.
 She is one five SmartGurlz fashion dolls that come with a self-balancing motorized scooter dubbed Siggy that you control through an app called SugarCoded.
-You might have caught SmartGurlz founder Sharmi Albrechtsen on a November 2017 episode of ABC's "Shark Tank," talking about her struggles to get her daughter interested in science, technology, engineering, and math (STEM) subjects in school.
-Albrechtsen walked away with a deal for $200,000 in return for one of the sharks taking 25 percent of the company, having just launched the company in July 2017.
-Using the crowdfunding platform SeedInvest, SmartGurlz is currently raising funds and racked up $150,000 in three days.
+You might have caught SmartGurlz founder and CEO Sharmi Albrechtsen on a November 2017 episode of ABC's "Shark Tank," talking about her struggles to get her daughter interested in science, technology, engineering, and math (STEM) subjects in school.
+Albrechtsen walked away with a deal for $200,000 in return for a 25 percent stake in her company.
+SmartGurlz is currently raising more money through crowdfunding site SeedInvest and has racked up nearly $150,000 so far.

 The toy, which sells for $79.99, is supposed to expose girls to the underpinning ideas of coding while maintaining the glossy, light sheen of many toys aimed at girls.